basho/basho_docs/source/languages/en/riak/ops/advanced/riak-control.md

 ## Enabling SSL and HTTPS

-In order to use SSL in conjunction with Riak Control, SSL must be enabled in each Riak node.
+In order to use SSL in conjunction with Riak Control, SSL must be enabled on each Riak node.
 For more information, see our [[security documentation|Authentication and Authorization#Enabling-SSL]].
 Once SSL is enabled, you can proceed to setting up [[authentication|Riak Control#Authentication]] for Riak